-Our team uses different research methods, including: animal (rodent) models, human models, neuroimaging, experimental methods (non-invasive brain stimulation, quantitative sensory testing), cohort studies, randomised controlled trials, implementation trials, and qualitative research.
+Our team uses different research methods, including animal (rodent) models, human models, neuroimaging, experimental methods (non-invasive brain stimulation, quantitative sensory testing), cohort studies, randomised controlled trials, implementation trials, and qualitative research.

 The Centre also provides ongoing pain-related educational activities, including media, public lectures, clinical workshops, and seminars.

-The overarching aims of IMPACT are to:
+The overarching aims of the Centre for IMPACT are to: